lancewilhelm/retroboard/docs/WEB_INTERFACE.md

 ### Real-time Updates

-The interface intelligently polls the API every 2 seconds to:
-- Monitor which app is currently running
-- Detect if the app was changed externally (via API or curl)
-- Check connection health

-**Important:** Configuration values are NOT automatically refreshed during polling.
-This prevents the interface from overwriting your edits while you're configuring an app.
+The interface uses **WebSocket** for real-time bidirectional communication:
+- Instantly notified when apps switch
+- Immediate updates when settings change
+- Live carousel rotation updates
+- Automatic reconnection on network issues
+- **No polling** - updates only when state changes

+**How it works:**
+1. Browser connects via WebSocket on page load
+2. Server sends initial state immediately
+3. Server pushes updates when state changes (app switch, config update, etc.)
+4. Browser receives and displays updates in real-time

+**Benefits:**
+- Lower latency (no 2-second delay)
+- Reduced server load (no constant polling)
+- More efficient bandwidth usage
+- Better user experience

-### Manual Config Refresh
+### Manual State Refresh

-Click the "🔄 Refresh" button next to "Stop App" to manually reload the current configuration from the server.
+Click the "🔄 Refresh" button next to "Stop App" to manually request the complete state from the server via WebSocket.
 Use this when:
-- You switched apps via the API and want to see the server's config
+- You want to ensure you have the latest state
+- You suspect the connection may have missed an update
 - You want to reset your local changes to match what's running
-- Another user/client changed the config
+- Multiple users are controlling the display

-- You suspect the config is out of sync
+Note: With WebSocket, manual refresh is rarely needed as updates arrive automatically.

 ### Connection Status